nwcourses/nwcourses.github.io/COM421/week8.md

 The user should input a number to search for.
 The binary search should search the list using binary search to find out if the number is within the list, and should also print its position within the list.

+As for last week, write out the algorithm in *pseudocode* if you are struggling to create actual code.

 ## Tree searching

 We can efficiently search a *tree* by virtue of its structure.
 There are two